ArnabUshna24/CV-optimization/README.md

 ## Self-positioning
 Throughout my academic journey upto graduation (2005-2024), I was active in multiple areas, like research, co-curricular and extra-curricular activities, and voluntary works, indicating that I have a prolific profile.
-So, while creating CVs, the issue that I faced was to adjust things on the basis of the requirements for the position that I was applying for, not the lack of contents that I should put in my CV.
-Basically, I had everything but I needed to organize them in a concise manner for a successful CV shortlisting.
-Also, I have been a 'generalist' type till date since my childhood, and for this, I always had a knack to explore every possible thing that used to catch my attention.
-That's why, I applied to various positions during my academic career to see how things go and to try to learn new insights from those experiences.
-It was overall a journey of self-growth and development, and I am glad that I was being persistent throughout.
+So, I was not worried about the lack of contents to put in my CVs, rather I was concerned about how to present those contents or sections in a concise and organized manner on the basis of job description and requirements.

+I have been a 'generalist' individual till date since my childhood, so I always had a knack to explore every possible thing which used to catch my attention.
+That's why, I applied to various positions during my academic career to see how things end up and to try to learn new insights from those experiences.
+Overall, it was a journey of self-growth and development, and I am glad that I was being persistent throughout!